instructa/browser-echo/packages/react/README.md

 You need a development server endpoint that accepts POST requests at `/__client-logs` and prints the received logs to your terminal.
 The React provider only handles the client side.

+Note: Network capture (fetch/XHR/WS) is available via `@browser-echo/core` and framework providers (Vite, Next, Nuxt).
+This React (non-Vite) package does not inject network capture on its own.

 Example Express.js endpoint:

 ```js